By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 This may involve medications to regulate your levels or manage symptoms associated with the condition.

-I am a woman with low testosterone levels: What should I do?
+Patients often ask: I am a woman with low testosterone levels.
+What should I do?

-If you are a woman experiencing symptoms of low testosterone, it is important to take proactive steps to improve your overall well-being.
+If you are a woman experiencing symptoms of testosterone deficiency, it is important to take proactive steps to improve your overall well-being.
 Here is what you can do:

 - Consult with a healthcare provider